 No accounting for the unpredictable nature of celebrities

 Sometimes a celebrity endorsement doesn’t work out through no fault of the brand or the concept.
 Sometimes the sheer unpredictability of a celebrity takes centre stage.
 Take Ronaldinho – Coca Cola enlisted his services and compensated him with a multi-million-pound contract, but that couldn’t stop him publicly swigging from a Pepsi can at a press conference.
 His contract was swiftly terminated.

 Nike riding high with Lance Armstrong

 Nike must have thought they had hit the jackpot with Lance Armstrong.
 The most decorated athlete in his sport who had overcome cancer multiple times during his career – that’s one hell of a celebrity endorsement.
-Well, it was until he was found to be a systematic doping fraud and was stripped of his seven Tour de France titles.
-Again, this is something that was completely out of Nike’s control, but the public perception of their brand inevitably took a hit.
+Well, it was until he was found to be a systematic doping fraud!
+He was later stripped of his seven Tour de France titles.
+Again, this was completely out of Nike’s control, but the public perception of their brand inevitably took a hit.

 A big name couldn’t save Pepsi…

 Pepsi’s 2017 advert casting reality star Kendall Jenner as peacemaker at a rally is a great example of how celebrity endorsements can easily backfire.
 The ad adopted an inappropriately light-hearted tone to what was and still remains the heavy subject of racial tensions in the US.
 Jenner, a white model, arrived from a photoshoot and managed to quell tensions by offering an officer a can of Pepsi.
 The advert was way off the mark and trivialised the Black Lives Matter movement.
 Even the presence of one of the popular celebrities couldn’t save its fate.